 MSc Environmental Modelling

-The programme draws upon the unrivalled strengths of the UCL in modelling across a broad range of environmental science disciplines.
+The Programme draws upon the unrivalled strengths of UCL Geography in modelling across a broad range of environmental science disciplines.
 Our expertise encompasses state-of-the-art global and regional general circulation and ocean models, advanced hydrodynamic and hydrological simulations, palaeoclimate reconstruction over geological to recent historical timescales, and earth observation-derived vegetation and carbon cycle modelling.
 We also have a particular focus on model-based assessment of climate change impacts on coastal, estuarine and freshwater systems.

 COMPULSORY MODULES (Term One)